larrycameron80/globe/README.md

 1. First you need all the npm dependencies.
 Run `npm install`.

 2. Now you're ready to build the application and start the server.
 Call `grunt` and wait for it to complete the build process.
-Grunt precompiles the handlebars templates, combines all the different JavaScript and CSS files and minifies them.
+Grunt pre-compiles the handlebars templates, combines all the different JavaScript and CSS files and minifies them.
 This can take a while depending on your computer.